apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  Where a role called *CTO* is the highest ascendant in the graph, and *A* is the lowest descendant.
 In a top-down role hierarchy, privilege increases as we descend downward.
 So a person with role *A* inherits all that are above.

  In describing a range of roles, *beginRange* is the lowest descendant in the chain, and *endRange* the highest.
-Furthermore a bracket, '[', ']', indicates inclusiveness, whereas parenthesis indicates exclusiveness for a particular endpoint.
+Furthermore a bracket, '[', ']', indicates inclusiveness, whereas parenthesis, '(', ')' excludes its corresponding endpoint.

- Some example ranges that can be derived:
+ Some example ranges that can be derived from the role graph above:

  * [A, CTO] is the full set: {CTO, ENG, QC, E1, E2, Q1, Q2, DA, QA, A}.
  * (A, CTO) is the full set, minus the endpoints: {ENG, QC, E1, E2, Q1, Q2, DA, QA}.
  * [A, ENG] includes: {A, DA, E1, E2, ENG},
  * [A, ENG) includes: {A, DA, E1, E2}.
+ * (QA, QC] has {Q1, Q2, QC} in its range.
  * etc...

- For an administrator to be authorized to target an RBAC role in one of the specified APIs listed above, at least one of their activated ADMIN roles must pass the role range test.
+ For an administrator to be authorized to target an RBAC role in one of the specified APIs listed above, at least one of their activated ADMIN roles must pass the ARBAC role range test.
 There are currently two roles created by the security policy in this project, that are excluded from this type of check:
  *fortress-rest-admin* and *fortress-core-super-admin*.